EN TR

 04

-Synthesize Patterns
+Synthesize Vocabulary

-Cultural typology database for product integration
+Cultural pattern vocabulary for future product integration

 04